ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 The next step is to create the Graph that we are going to analyze, after you run this segment of code you will obtain an image like the following one.
-As well as the same network visualized in Cytoscape fore reference.

     library(igraph)